zjuwuyy-DL/SEMI-ICDE2023-Demo/README.md

-# SEMI: A Scalable and Extendible Generative Adversarial Imputation Toolbox
+# An Efficient Generative Data Imputation Toolbox with Adversarial Learning

 ## Requirements